 In the middle of Kangaroo Point there is a grassed picnic area.
-It is not well situated to take advantage of the great views over the Hawkesbury and as a result is not well utilised.
+It advantage of the great views over the Hawkesbury and as a

 - The old 'Food Bar' building contains a caretaker's residence.
 The lease for Occupancy has recently been terminated due to dilapidation.
 The existing building has no conservation status and is not required to be retained on site. - In accordance with the Kangaroo Point Community Masterplan, redevelopment of a facility on the site with a twenty-one (21) year lease for a restaurant and takeaway food venue permissible.
 The facility may also provide for a caretaker's residence, storage for management of the reserve, and heritage interpretation facility.
 This Plan of Management expressly authorises such a lease arrangement. - The Masterplan requires that a detailed traffic and parking analysis is undertaken as part of any future development proposal, including review of existing arrangements. - Council recognises the value and potential of a commercial premises being reinstated on the site, including the opportunity to retain association with the history of the site as a place where a restaurant is sited and where a stop-over for refreshments can be made.